Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 SINGLETON: In your contemporary way - yeah, you youngsters, you young kids out there.

-GROSS: Well, Charlton, I'd imagine a lot of people say, what's a trumpet doing playing Gullah music?
+GROSS: Well, a - and I imagine a lot of people say, what's a trumpet doing playing Gullah music?

 SINGLETON: Exactly.
 You know, because - you know, like Quiana said, it was just hand claps and you stomping your feet, and that was the music - your voice, your hands and your feet.

 GROSS: This is FRESH AIR, and if you're just joining us, my guests are three members of the band Ranky Tanky.
-And that's also the title of their new album.
 They're a band that plays music from the Gullah culture, the culture of the islands off the coast of South Carolina and Georgia.
-This is Gullah music but in a really contemporary setting - with trumpet, which is played by my guest, Charlton Singleton, guitar played by my guest Clay Ross, and Quiana Parler is the main singer with the band.
+This is Gullah music but in a really contemporary setting - with trumpet, which is played by my guest, Charlton Singleton, guitar played by my guest Clay Ross.
+And Quiana Parler is the main singer with the band.
 She's also with us.

 PARLER: Yeah, even "Been In The Storm."